-4 Present-day potential albedo changes associated with a transition from trees to crops/grasses in CMIP5 models and observations

-4.1 Evaluation of the present-day albedo of trees and crops/grasses in CMIP5 models
+- 4 Present-day potential albedo changes associated to a transition from trees to crops/grasses in CMIP5 models and observations - 4.1 Evaluation of the present-day albedo of trees and crops/grasses in CMIP5 models

-370 4.1.1 Albedo of trees
+4.1.1 Albedo of trees

-The reconstructed albedo of trees varies considerably across the analysed CMIP5 models for the month of July, especially over the mid-to-high latitudes (Figure 6).
-Estimates derived from CanESM2 and the models from the MPI suite (MPI-ESM-LR, MPI-ESM-MR, MPI-ESM-P) show the highest similarities with the observed ones.
+The reconstructed albedo of trees varies considerably across the analysed CMIP5 models for the month of July, especially over the mid-to-high latitudes (Figure 5).
+Estimates derived from CanESM2 and the models from the MPI suite (MPI-ESM-LR, MPI-ESM-MR, MPI-ESM-P) show the highest similarities with those obtained by combining the observational datasets GlobAlbedo and GlobCover.
 The climate models which use the CLM as a land surface scheme (CCSM4, CESM1-CAM5, CESM1-FASTCHEM, CESM1-WACCM, NorESM1-M, NorESM1-ME) as well as MIROC5 all underestimate the albedo of trees over mid-to-high latitudes.
-They indeed simulate values lower than 0.1, whereas the estimates derived from observational data always remain above 0.1, and mostly range between 0.12 and 0.16 over these regions.
-On the other hand, the models from the GFDL suite (GFDL-CM3, GFDL-ESM2G, GFDL-ESM2M) exhibit higher tree albedo values than the in the reference data, especially over tropical regions where the overestimation can be as high as ~0.1.
-Lastly, our results indicate strong spatial variations in the case of the MIROC-ESM and MIROC-ESM-CHEM
+They indeed simulate values inferior to 0.1, whereas the estimates derived from observational data always remain above 0.1, and mostly range between 0.12 and 0.16 over these regions.
+The magnitude of the underestimation is in that case significantly higher than the reconstruction error which has been assessed from the analysis of the CLM4.5 simulations (global RMSE of 0.009, see Section 3.1).
+Lastly, our results indicate strong spatial variations in the case of the MIROC-ESM and MIROC-ESM-CHEM models, with negative biases over the high latitudes and Southeast Asia.